jmhammond/mathsquirrel.com/content/faq/index.md

 No. You ended up with a 69% because either:

 1. You submitted the extra credit portfolio and went from 65% to 69%.
 That was your grade increase.
 You had a D. Now you have a D+.
+2. You did not submit the extra credit portfolio, so your grade doesn't change.

 ### Can we play chess?

 Please do!
 Send me a challenge on chess.com.
 I’m `jmhammond`.
 Please also message me let me know who you are because I ignore games from strangers.